What is X?

 Customize your profile

-Use the column on the right side of your account page to upload a profile picture, write a short bio, and set up Twitter on your mobile phone so you can post tweets from anywhere.
+Use the column on the right side of your account page to upload a profile picture, write a short bio, and set up X on your mobile phone so you can post tweets from anywhere.

 The one line bio will appear with the username and name in the search results.
 Use this area to note your relationship to Colorado State University if your username and name have not already made this clear.
 For example, only using “CSU” may create conduction since there are several other universities who use the same acronym.

-Start Tweeting!
+Start posting!

 Stay under the 140-character restriction: while this may seem hard, using shorthand and posting links can aid in providing additional information.